 Jackdaw feeding her chick

 Another member of the crow family, the rook, is only an occasional visitor here, preferring to forage in around the nearby rocky beach.
-One of our encounters though was particularly memorable, as a Rook came to eat seeds out of my hand.
+One of my encounters though was particularly memorable, as a Rook came to eat seeds out of my hand.

 A gathering of rooks on the railings bordering the harbour